Graduate visas Further information about Graduate visas

 Length of stay

 The Graduate visa is a post-study work visa that allows you to stay in the UK to work or look for work, for two years after completing your degree.
-Students awarded a PhD can be granted three years of permission to stay under the Graduate route.
+Students awarded a PhD will be granted three years of permission to stay under the Graduate route.

 Visa start date